aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 #### Android
 1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore.
 2. For Kiwi Browser load the CRX-file in releases (auto-updating, no whitelist needed, opt-in for custom sites not working (use kiwi-custom crx; updates to latest regular version)).
-3. For Yandex Browser follow Chrome instructions above (load unpacked; step 6: pick `manifest.json` instead of the folder).
+3. For Yandex Browser follow Chrome instructions above (load unpacked; step 6: pick  manifest.json instead of the folder).
+If it fails try Total Commander (as file manager).\
+For custom sites copy manifest.json from custom folder to the main extension folder (optional permissions are lost on reload).

 #### Firefox
 Visit the [Firefox repository](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) of Bypass Paywall Clean.